kamigerami/iot17/C-programmering/c_inlamning_breadboard/README.md

 Still need to :

 * Input and error checking ( out of bounds, wrong input type etc)
-* Have the input "stay" and not reset each time.
 * Dynamic allocation of the matrix ( change size of breadboard )
 * User adding new components
 * better use of pointers and functions etc...
 * better Menu's
 * better use of struct / typedef
 * Logic for "occupied" board coordinate
+* Add width of component
+* Verify that component is not already there

 ### Compilation
 To compile project in linux / osx run :